 Asensus Announces Senhance Program Initiation at Kashiwa Kosei General Hospital of Japan

-/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., Dec.
-29, 2022 (GLOBE NEWSWIRE) -- Asensus Surgical, Inc. (NYSE American: ASXC), a medical device company that is digitizing the interface between the surgeon and the patient to pioneer a new era of Performance-Guided Surgery™, today announced that Kashiwa Kosei General Hospital in Kashiwa, Japan has entered into an agreement to lease and utilize a Senhance® Surgical System.
+RESEARCH TRIANGLE PARK, N.C., Dec.
+29, 2022 (GLOBE NEWSWIRE) -- Asensus Surgical, Inc. ASXC, a medical device company that is digitizing the interface between the surgeon and the patient to pioneer a new era of Performance-Guided Surgery™, today announced that Kashiwa Kosei General Hospital in Kashiwa, Japan has entered into an agreement to lease and utilize a Senhance® Surgical System.

 "We are pleased to be partnering with another impressive institution as we continue to see high adoption rates in one of the fastest growing regions for Asensus," said Anthony Fernando, Asensus Surgical President and CEO.
 "The recently approved thoracic indication will be a great addition to the Kashiwa Kosei General Hospital's surgery department, and we look forward to helping them provide safe and effective procedures for their patients."